 Law firms need Chief Branding Officers.

-- (a) Start doing objectively better legal work than you’re doing now, or
+- (a) Start doing objectively and measurably better legal work than you’re doing now, or

 - (b) Convince clients that your current work is worth paying more for.

 The obvious problem is that it’s nearly impossible to do (a) and very few firms know how to do (b).

 1. What separates the leading law firms is The Brand.

 In “Confessions of An Advertising Man,” advertising pioneer David Ogilvy said:

 “There isn’t any significant difference between the various brands of whiskey, or cigarettes, or beer.
 They are all about the same.
 And so are the cake mixes and the detergents, and the margarines… The manufacturer who dedicates his advertising to building the most sharply defined personality for his brand will get the largest share of the market at the highest profit.”

 Clients tend to feel the same way about similar-sized law firms.
 Comparing big firms against big firms, and smaller against smaller: “They’re all about the same.”
 And when the services are similar, their pricing must be too.

 What separates similar-looking services and products is the brand.
 Studies show that the strongest brands in every industry lead the pack.
 Is Marlboro the world’s best-selling cigarette brand because they actually taste better than their competitors?
 Are they of superior quality?
 Of course not.
 But people still pay extra for the red-and-white box.
 Why?
 The Marlboro brand.